-Editor’s note: This was written by a close personal mine who was at the trial yesterday.
-Links to complete story here.
+Editor’s note: This was written by a friend who was at the trial yesterday.
+Complete story here.

 Of all of the bullshit federal cases, this ranks among the bullshittiest.